avoonix/the-furry-dictionary/definitions/YPH.md

 ## Definition of YPH

+your paw here

-stands for "your paw here"; standin for another character's paw(s) in stickers or other artwork
+standin for another character's paw(s) in stickers or other artwork

 ## Related Terms